Timendus/pyro-player/README.md

 * Attach the transmitter to your Raspberry Pi ([as shown here](https://pypi.org/project/rpi-rf/#wiring-diagram-example).
 Don't know how?
 [See this](https://www.youtube.com/watch?v=Xe5Bj_N4Crw))
 * Install Raspbian on the Raspberry Pi
-* In a terminal, run:
+* Install Pyro Player and its dependencies by running in a terminal:

 ```bash
 /home/pi $ sudo apt-get install git nodejs npm python3-pip